Advising on Education Abroad

 - Students can participate in Alternative Break Experiences during their first year (deadline mid October every year) or

-- participate in a short term experience right after their first year (deadlines vary) or
+- participate in a short term experience right after their first year (early November every year) or

 - apply during first year (deadline mid January every year) to go abroad for a semester abroad during their second year at CSB/SJU.